Home

 Sun dried tobacco and slaked lime.
 Commercial khaini is flavoured with cardamom, menthol and other flavourings.

-Addiction, oral cancer, pancreatic cancer, increased blood pressure and heart rate, reduced male fertility and adverse reproductive outcomes 18 See page on Disease consequences of smokeless tobacco.
+Addiction, oral cancer, cavity , oesophagus5 acute increases in blood pressure and heart rate, cardiovascular disease, and adverse reproductive outcomes 20

 Men and women of North India, also including Bihar, Gujarat and Maharastra 11